 Q: Some of my classes have course fees as well as differential tuition.
 Will those fees continue to be assessed?

 Yes.
 Most course-specific fees are assessed to pay for materials used in the course.
-They are unrelated to the discipline-wide costs that are addressed by assessment of differential tuition.
+They are unrelated to the discipline-wide costs that are addressed by the assessment of differential tuition.

 Q: Will high school students who take part in high school dual-enrollment classes be affected by differential tuition?